 In a small study7 of postmenopausal women, researchers found that subjects who took a daily melatonin supplement experienced weight loss, along with an improvement in sleep quality, after 24 weeks.
 The researchers state that melatonin secretion begins to decline with age, primarily affecting postmenopausal women — which may help explain the tendency to gain weight after menopause.

 Research8 shows that suppression of melatonin — often brought on by night-time light — can cause significant shifts in the circadian rhythm.
-Irregular circadian rhythms are linked to a range of health problems, including depression, diabetes, obesity and sleep disorders.9
+Irregular circadian rhythms are linked to a range of health problems, including depression, diabetes, obesity and sleep disorders.9 So, moderating melatonin better can help you lose weight.

 5. It helps prevent insulin resistance.